biscuit-auth/biscuit/code/README.md

 But the mcl library can get at verification in 1 or 2ms.

+#### Signature overhead

+The first group's points can be stored in 48 bytes, the second group's in 96 bytes.
+Assuming we use the first group to get smaller points (probably at the price of a reduced security bound), We would need to store one G1 point per block, and one G2 point.
+So, for:
+- 1 block: 1 * 48 + 96 = 144 bytes
+- 2 blocks: 2 * 48 + 96 = 192 bytes
+- 5 blocks: 5 * 48 + 96 = 336 bytes
+- 10 blocks: 10 * 48 + 96 = 576 bytes

 Pairing based crypto libraries are not frequent, so it might be hard to implement in various languages

 ### Verifiable random functions